The Ultimate Guide to Your First Trip to Europe

 Kotor, Montenegro

-5. Create a Plan for What You Are Going to Do
+5. Make a Plan for What You Want to Do

-It’s a good idea to plan your trips ahead of time, as you won’t be spending time searching on your trip, as you know it can take hours.
+It’s a good idea to plan your trips in advance so you won’t waste time searching for things while you’re there.
+As you know, it can take hours to figure things out on the spot.

 6. Pack as Light as Possible